CandyCoded/CandyCoded/README.md

 ### ScreenShake

 Attach this component to your scenes camera and call the method below to cause the screen to shake.
-This component doesn't alter the position of the camera as it wraps the camera in it's own gameobject.
+This component doesn't alter the position of the camera as it wraps the camera in it's own GameObject.

 ```csharp
 CandyCoded.ScreenShake screenShake = Camera.main.GetComponent<CandyCoded.ScreenShake>();